Article Quick Links

 Our service is being monitored by Pingdom and we have an uptime of just short of 99.9% for the last year.
 We occasionally roll out upgrades on the weekends and need to restart servers, which takes a few minutes.
 You can view our uptime history and server status, here.

 Yes!
 We plan the application very carefully, so that no data is accidentally available to unauthorised parties.
 The overall database never leaves the data centers, every database access is strictly "per client" only and gets double checked several time before being printed on the screen.
 We encrypt all passwords so even in the event of failure, an attacker would not be able to attack our users' other systems.
 We enforce the usage of SSL(https) to access our systems.
 Our database is hosted at Google, uses battle-hardened Jetty servers, is based on a non-SQL database, we update our software stack all the time, and so on.
 It's very unlikely that an attacker would find an attack vector using typical technical approaches.

 Most attacks these days exploit user behaviour and weakly protected workstations.
-To protect against this, at most 3 Small Improvements employees have access to the raw database -- everyone else here at SI can only access the data via our administration screens, and we make sure that this access is tightly monitored as well.
+To protect against this, at most 3 Small Improvements employees have access to the raw database -- other employees can only access the data via our administration screens, and we make sure that this access is tightly monitored as well.